Introduction to Machine Learning: Notation and basic facts

 where $U \in \CO_{n}(\mR)$ and $V\in \CO_{d}(\mR)$) are orthogonal matrices and $D\in \CM_{n,d}(\mR)$ is diagonal (i.e., such that $D(i,j) = 0$ whenever $i\neq j$) with non-negative diagonal coefficients.
 These coefficients are called the singular values of $A$, and the procedure is called a {\em singular-value decomposition} (SVD) of $A$.
 An equivalent formulation is that there exist orthonormal bases $u_1, \ldots, u_n$ of $\mR^n$ and $v_1, \ldots, v_d$ of $\mR^d$ (forming the columns of $U$ and $V$) such that

 for $i\leq \min(n,d)$, where $\la_1, \ldots, \la_{\min(n,d)}$ are the singular values.
 Of course, if $A$ is square and symmetric positive semi-definite, an eigenvalue decomposition of $A$ is also a singular value decomposition (and the singular values coincide with the eigenvalues).
 More generally, if $A = UDV^T$, then $AA^T = UDD^TU^T$ and $A^TA = VD^TDV^T$ are eigenvalue decompositions of $AA^T$ and $A^TA$.
 Singular values are uniquely defined, up to reordering.
 However, the matrices $U$ and $V$ are not unique up to column reordering in general.
+As a consequence, if $A$ is a symmetric matrix and $A = UDV^T$ is a singular value decomposition of $A$, then the columns of both $U$ and $V$ provide eigenvectors of $A^2$, hence of $A$, and $A = UDU^T= VDV^T$.

 If $m = \min(n, d)$, then, forming the matrices $\tilde U = U_{\lceil n,m\rceil}$ (resp. $\tilde V = V_{\lceil d, m\rceil}$) by removing from $U$ (resp. $V$) its last $n-m$ (resp. $d-m$) columns , and $\tilde D=D_{\lceil m,m\rceil}$ by removing from $D$ its $n-m$ rows and $d-m$ columns, one has